yop-dev/ai-resume-critic/README.md

 # AI Resume Critic

-A modern web app that analyzes and critiques resumes using the Ollama Mistral LLM.
+A modern web app that analyzes and critiques resumes using Groq's LLaMA-3-8B model.
 Upload your PDF resume and receive instant, AI-powered feedback or generate personalized cover letters that highlight your matching skills.

 ## Features

 - Upload your resume as a PDF
 - Extracts and previews resume text
-- Analyzes your resume using Ollama Mistral
+- Analyzes your resume using Groq's LLaMA-3-8B model
 - Provides actionable feedback for improvement
 - Generates personalized cover letters based on job descriptions
 - Download generated cover letters as PDF files